Chicago Bridge Collapse Lawyer

 However, society should be concerned that bridges receive proper maintenance in a timely manner for numerous reasons and our bridge collapse lawyers fight for that every day.

 First, society must be concerned about the safety of the thousands of commuters traveling on Illinois bridges every day.

 If a bridge is not able to support massive amounts of weight, then it may collapse and cause extremely serious injuries and deaths.
-Dangerous disasters are likely to occur when a bridge has not received the proper maintenance.
+Dangerous disasters are likely to occur when a bridge has not received the proper maintenance from a construction company.

 For construction workers, old bridges remain equally dangerous as they may be called upon to perform work on a structure that may not be safe to perform work or support the weight of heavy construction equipment.

 A Chicago bridge collapse lawyer can investigate and research your case if you have been involved in a bridge catastrophe.
 The construction accident lawyers at our law firm understand the shock that you likely feel after this serious accident and can help you understand your legal options.

 You can give us a phone call 24/7 or use the contact form below and our personal injury lawyers can discuss your personal injuries and other sensitive information.
 We work primarily out of Cook County.
 Yet, we have personal injury attorneys that regularly work all across Illinois in areas such as Madison County and beyond.